AllFreeSewing.com

 There are several different causes of puckering, though they all yield similarly uneven edges.
 Don't despair!
 There are many ways to reduce or wholly prevent puckering in your sewing once you identify the cause.

-What Causes Puckering When Sewing and How to Prevent It
+What Causes Puckering When Sewing? + How to Prevent It

 According to thread producer Amann USA's pamphlet, Prevention of Seam Pucker, there are several causes of (and solutions for!) puckering fabric.

-3. stretch the fabrics as you sew so that both layers receive equal force, just like if the puckering has caused by excess thread tension.
+3. Stretch the fabrics as you sew so that both layers receive equal force, just like if the puckering has been caused by excess thread tension.

 When a fabric’s threads are woven too tightly, then the individual warp/weft threads are displaced by the intrusion of the needle and sewing threads.